rudyharrelson/swearjar/README.md

 + <span style="font-size:small">**Note:** The Google API may impose limitations on the number of calls the program can make a day, so it may stop working at times due to API limitations being enforced. </span>

 ## How To Use
 Through the mystical powers of science, we are able to compile the Python program and all its requisite code libraries into a single executable file for Windows.
-You can find the latest version at [/bin/SwearJar.exe](https://github.com/rudyharrelson/SwearJar/raw/master/bin/SwearJar.exe).
-When you run "SwearJar.exe", you'll be prompted to select your microphone.
+You can find the latest version at [/bin/swearjar.exe](https://github.com/rudyharrelson/swearjar/raw/master/bin/swearjar.exe).
+When you run "swearjar.exe", you'll be prompted to select your microphone.
 After that, the program will begin listening for swears.
 ![](https://i.imgur.com/jzR0lHd.png)

 ### For Streamers
 Need a text file so your streaming software can display the swear count on your overlay?
 No problem.
 The current swear count is exported to "swearcount.txt".

 ## Uninstalling
 Tired of measuring the rapid decay of your already lacking vocabulary?
-You can uninstall SwearJar by simply deleting the 'SwearJar.exe' file.
+You can uninstall SwearJar by simply deleting the 'swearjar.exe' file.

 ![](https://i.imgur.com/5lQ5VQc.png)